 To work together with the Provincial Health Department to mainstream a multi-sectoral response that mobilises all City sectors in a developmental intervention to fight HIV/AIDS and TB, thereby reducing the number of new infections (especially among the youth).
-We also aim to reduce the impact of HIV/AIDS on individuals, families and communities, including the Council workforce and reach a "gold standard" of an 85% cure rate for new smear positive TB cases.
+We also aim to reduce the impact of HIV/AIDS and TB on individuals, families and communities.